Rin-Yazawa/SFS-Procedural-to-Vanilla/README.md

 Paste the output into the same blueprint file you copied from, similarly to how you would insert a burn mark.

 ## How it Works and Limitations
-The code works by searching for a procedural parts, grabbing the values and converting them into the variables used in vanilla parts.
+The code works by searching for procedural parts, grabbing the values and converting them into the variables used in vanilla parts.

 There are a few limitations as values adjusted like layer and parallel have no direct counter part.
 Interestingly, depth is simulated by applying a burn mark equal to depth divided by 4.
 So this tool also acts as a burn mark applier.